Lyon-Ynov-Campus/YTrack/subjects/hangman/hangman-web/README.md

 - [Go Module] (https://golang.org/doc/tutorial/create-module)
 You must use a go module to call your functions from hangman-classic.
-You should not copy/paste or rewrite then in this new hangman-web project.
+You should not copy/paste or rewrite them in this new hangman-web project.

 You will need to create a private repository with the name `hangman-web`